This purpose of this page is to provide information for Health Care Professionals:

 Inpatient Referrals for Last Days of Life Care

-We accept referrals for care in the last days of life where a patient has expressed a wish to come to Cransley Hospice.
+Cransley Hospice accept referrals for care in the last days of life where a patient has expressed a wish to come to the Hospice.

 Referrals to the Hospice at Home Team